Lexmark0381/ModemManager/README.md

 # ModemManager
-A Python3 WebServer for Relay managing on RaspberryPI
+A Python3 WebServer for Relay managing on RaspberryPi

 # Installation
 1) Clone